Chreece/BTHomeV2-ESP32-example/README.md

 The header file contains human readable variables for the hex Object ids.

 Note: yes = true, no = false for the binary sensors.

-The numerical values will be converted with the intToLittleEndian( var, bytes ) method where: var the int value of the sensor and bytes the number of hex bytes, that you can find on the Sensor data types on https://bthome.io/format/ (i.e. temperature 0x02 has 2 bytes value).

 The length for the messages is automatically generated.